QAInsights/kel/README.md

 - Free and Open Source
 - Bring your own API keys
-- Supports multiple Large Language Models (LLMs) like GPT-4, Claude, ollama2, etc.
+- Supports multiple Large Language Models (LLMs) like GPT-4, Claude, ollama2, and Google.
 - Supports OpenAI assistants to chat with your documents
 - Customizable